henkmuller/sw_usb_audio/examples/AN01008_UAC_with_DSP/doc/rst/UAC_with_DSP.rst

   functions. (this is based on ``lib_dsp`` above)

-These functions and components, along with any custom DSP components are assenbled to form the DSP graph.
+These functions and components, along with any custom DSP components are assembled to form the DSP graph.
 At this point, the DSP graph can reside in a single thread; the performance will be limited to 20% of the performance from a single xcore tile but can be tested with test data.